 Bacon, Spinach & Tomato Pizza is my latest pizza creation.
 I love pizza, and really, is there anyone who doesn’t?
 It’s gotta be one of my biggest weaknesses.

 The carbs, the fat, the salt, the sauce, the cheese.
 All of the best, most delish things in one place, and, best of all, you can eat it with one hand.
 I make a lot of pizza myself from scratch; it’s super easy and versatile, and of course, incredibly satisfying to eat.
-Living in a place where there’s no delivery, I think I’ve pretty much perfected my from-scratch pizza skills.
+Living in a rural place where there’s no delivery, I think I’ve pretty much perfected my from-scratch pizza skills.

-In our travels, we have always sampled the pizza wherever we may be, and have consumed, enjoyed, even loved, many, amazing slices.
+In our travels, we have always sampled the pizza wherever we may be, and have consumed, enjoyed, and loved, many, amazing slices.
 And by the way, all of this pizza love does not mean that I would say no to Domino’s if offered.
 I’m no pizza snob.
 I love it all, and if I’m somewhere and there’s hot pizza being offered, I’m not judging, I’m just digging in.

 But in my kitchen, I’m always trying new toppings, combos and even bases for my pizzas, (Check out this Naan Pizza!).
 So, this bacon, spinach & tomato pizza recipe was inspired by a BLT, only on a pizza.
 Of course, the L (lettuce) won’t work in the oven.
 Spinach is a hardy and delicious, and even better, more nutritious sub for the green component here.
 It stands up in the oven.